sopelj/hass-ember-mug-component/README.md

    ![Configuration](./examples/discovery_setup_3_prompt.png)
    **You probably don't want extra attributes, they are for debugging and development only** Then hit "Next"
-6. It will then try and connect to the mug.
+6. It will then try and connect to the device.
 On success, you be prompted to choose a location.<br/>
    ![Configuration](./examples/discovery_setup_4_location.png )
-7. Once it has been added, then put your mug into pairing mode (Hold down the button on the bottom until it flashes blue)
+7. Once it has been added, then put your device into pairing mode
+   - For the Mug/Cup; hold down the button on the bottom until it flashes blue
+   - For the Travel Mug; press and hold the Ember logo until the display shows 'PAIR'
-8. Your mug will exit paring mode automatically and go back to the default colour when it's setup.
+8. Your device will exit paring mode automatically and go back to the default colour when it's setup.

 > **Note**
 > If using Bluetooth Proxies please ensure you are using Home Assistant 2023.4 and ESPHome 2023.2 or later for best experience